brantmerrell/my-chess/AsciiChessCS/README.md

 ## Interface Overview

-The interface consists of a razor page with three sections.
+The interface consists of three sections.
 From top to bottom, they are as follows:

  1. **FEN**: A box and button to edit and submit FEN strings (see the [Wikipedia Page on FEN Strings](https://en.wikipedia.org/wiki/Forsyth%E2%80%93Edwards_Notation)).
  2. **Board**: An ASCII representation of a chessboard, showing pieces in theposition appropriate based on the submitted FEN string and moves.